tegan-lamoureux/caffeinator-1000/README.md

 Using temperature sensors and pre-heat routines, you can dial in temperature at the exit of the nozzle to the exact degree C/F you desire.

+Pre-heat routine can pwm at-temp water through the system with a given dwell time.
+Calculate the temperature delta to get the desired temp at the outflow nozzle.

+Small programmable hotplate for pre-heating and heat mitigation (control to the exact degree).

 Can program in bloom time, PWM the flow rate for brew time, etc.

 ## Resources / Parts